Canon 5D Mark III vs Leica Q Typ 116

 Review summary: Canon 5D Mark III vs Leica Q Typ 116

-So what is the bottom line?
+So what conclusions can be drawn?
 Is the Canon 5D Mark III better than the Leica Q Typ 116 or vice versa?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.